 Marcelo and Silvana had the vision to set up a Training Centre for Christian Mission in Bolivia about 30 years ago in La Paz.
 Students came to live on the campus for a week at a time for each module for each of the 10 modules a year.
 Since the start of the Covid pandemic, teaching of the mission training courses is on-line.
 This has meant that they can reach more students.
 Despite the limitations of this kind of learning, they have worked out ways to provide feedback and support each student.
 It is likely that they will continue on-line teaching in the future.

-Kailean and Kim Khongsai, Limmy and Zoui.
-Southall, London, UK.

-Kailean and Kim come from NE India, and work for A Rocha, the Christian conservation charity.
-They help manage the Wolf Fields Urban Nature Reserve in Southall, which provides a welcome green space for people of many different faiths and none.
-The A Rocha team builds up relationships with local people so they can ask questions about the Christian faith.
-Kailean was accepted for ordination training in the Church of England, so he has been paid by his Diocese since October.

 Links with the other Churches in Bicester